WeaselOnaStick/map-data-editor/README.md

 * Pedestrian Paths
 * Locators
 * Tree
-* Directly read some data from Simpsons.exe in real time
+* Directly read some data from Simpsons.exe in real time (credit to Lucas for figuring out correct pointers for this)
+* Directly write player's position using 3D cursor's location (credit to me for figuring out correct pointers for this)

 ![MDE_Banner](https://i.imgur.com/UvOAuUy.png)